 The bottom line: you can expect anywhere between 2 and 5 years of consistent training (3 days a week or more) from white to blue belt.

 Exceptions: I’ve given out one blue belt in under a year, to a student who won a 60-man white belt bracket (IBJJF Pan Ams) with five submissions, along with dozens of other local tournaments.
 Another student did well at competitions locally, winning a few events in our region, all the while training between six and nine times a week.

 The other end of the spectrum is the student who is less athletically talented, who trains sporadically, or both.
-This person can take much longer than the average 2 years.
+This person can take much longer than the average amount of time.
 Some students will take even as long as five years to reach the blue belt, but what’s important is that the standards are met for every individual, man or woman, old or young.
 There’s no such thing at our gym as a “girl belt” or a “pity belt.”
 Either you have earned the belt or you haven’t.

 Blue to purple belt:

 Blue belt in BJJ sees the highest discrepancy of skill in competitions.
 You will see the brand new blue belt who is promoted because of the number of classes he attended (not at our gym, mind you), and then you’ll see the guy with a frazzled blue belt that has turned gray due to age, with four withered tape fragments clinging on due to decomposition of the atoms, not from any kind of adhesive that remains.